entzmingerc/drumcrow/READMEOLD.md

 Flaps = 4, no change

 ### CAW!
 TRIG SEQ IDEAS
 Try setting all channels to the same note and volume using CROW.C3, and then sequence each channel differently.
+Try using ratios to manipulate harmonics across all channels simultaneously.
-Try sequencing AMP ENV cycle time `17X` for open / closed high hat sounds.
+Try sequencing AMP ENV cycle time `16X` for open / closed high hat sounds.
 Try turning on and off trigger sequencers at various rates to step patterns irregularly.
-Try using Flaps to change all channels' directions simultaneously.
+Try using various ratio values with Flaps to change all channels' directions simultaneously.
 Try making noise by cranking tempo up to 2000 BPM and using subharmonic divisions and trigger length divisions.
-Try sequencing the LFO cycle rate with `16X`, make wubs with LFO frequency mod depth `31X` and PW mod depth `34X`.
+Try sequencing the LFO, make wubs with LFO frequency mod depth `31X` and PW mod depth `34X`.

 # Future Development
+- see what people think
-- port to norns, currently prototyping nb_drumcrow
+- port to norns (zxcvbn?)
-- possibly zxcvbn?